xavdid/potent/README.md

 `aardvark` was skipped since it was already done.
 We made progress in `badger` and `camel` despite erroring out because we can't switch branches without commits and there's nothing to push to.

-But, I could resume my script from the middle, skipping any completed steps.
+But, I could resume my script from the middle, skipping any completed operations.
 This is the power of `potent`!